ericraymundrex/leetcode/Build and Deploy/Jenkins/README.md

 </div>
 #### <u>Jenkins</u>

-- This is an automation software.
+- This is an automation software, to automate anything.
+- Now days it is useful mostly in Continous Development and integration.

 - Anyone can develop plugin for jenkins.

 **For Example :**